 Wilder and Diamond are one of Hollywood’s legendary writing partnerships.
 Following SOME LIKE IT HOT they would go on to Oscar success with THE APARTMENT and write the screenplays for a string of ’60s comedies from ONE, TWO, THREE to THE FORTUNE COOKIE.

 Like the best comedies, the character types are established early and clearly before Wilder and Diamond wind them up and let them bounce off each other.

 From the climax you can learn most about comedic escalation, as the screwball comedy and gangster genres collide.
 “Nobody’s perfect” – but this script just might be.

-NORTH BY NORTHWEST by Ernest Lehman
+2. NORTH BY NORTHWEST, written by Ernest Lehman

 It has all of Hitchcock’s pet themes, following a man who goes on the run after a case of mistaken identity.
 There’s also a blonde woman who’s potentially treacherous and a MacGuffin that everyone is after.

 NORTH BY NORTHWEST is perfect to learn from because it holds up today.
 The plot twists and turns in unpredictable directions and the set-pieces are imaginative and still genuinely thrilling.

 “That plane’s dusting crops where there ain’t no crops.”

 A dark comedy satire about the end of the world, DR. STRANGELOVE is how you make the political palatable to a wide audience.
 Comedy leads the way here and the movie script demonstrates this, humour present in the conception of the characters, their dialogue and the situations they find themselves in.

 The same year a film with the same story was released.
 FAIL SAFE, however, presented the scenario of mutually assured destruction as a serious thriller.
 Which of these screenplays and films has endured?

-NETWORK by Paddy Chayefsky
+4. NETWORK, written by Paddy Chayefsky

 Paddy Chayefsky is one of the few screenwriters to earn name recognition and the kind of auteur status usually reserved for directors.
 Reading NETWORK, the best of his screenplays, it’s not hard to see why.